fsprojekti/shr-mfg-platform/README.md

 sequenceDiagram
 participant P as Package
-    Note over P: Order for mfg has<br> been confirmed participant C as Multiple carriers management participant A as Carrier participant O as Master plant participant M as Manufacturing plant
+    Note over P: Order for mfg has<br> been confirmed participant C as Multiple carriers <br>management participant A as Carrier participant O as Master plant participant M as Manufacturing plant